bigboyTaysh/trivare/.github/instructions/server.instructions.md

 - Use interfaces (ports) and implementations (adapters) to isolate external dependencies
 - Create use cases that orchestrate entity interactions for specific business operations
 - Implement mappers to transform data between layers to maintain separation of concerns
+- Do not use CQRS or Command-Query Separation (with command or query DTO) pattern unless there is a clear request to do it or benefit for complexity management.

 ### Guidelines for DOCUMENTATION